 - not telling the employee what the possible disciplinary outcome might be at the start of the process

-- treating an employee differently to others who have done the same things
+- treating an employee differently to others who have acted the same

 - handing the employee a typed letter of disciplinary action or dismissal straight away at the end of a discussion about the problem

-- not giving employees long enough to get advice or prepare a response
+- not giving employees enough time to get advice or prepare a response

 - failing to consider the employee’s explanations for their behaviour.